Package Leaflet: Information for the User

 Do not forget to ask your healthcare professional if it is safe for you to drive.

 Donopa will always be administered in the presence of personnel familiar with this type of medication.
-The personnel will ensure that the Donopa supply is suitable for use and that the equipment is properly configured.
-While using Donopa, you will be monitored to ensure that you are taking the medication safely.
-Once you have finished using Donopa, you will continue to be monitored by competent personnel until you have recovered.
+The personnel will ensure that the Donopa supply is suitable for use and that the equipment is correctly configured.
+While using Donopa, you will be supervised to ensure that you are taking the medication safely.
+Once you finish using Donopa, you will continue to be supervised by competent personnel until you have recovered.

-Follow exactly the medication administration instructions indicated by your doctor.
+Follow the administration instructions of the medication indicated by your doctor exactly.

-Your doctor will explain how to use Donopa, how it works, and what effects its use may cause.
-In case of doubt, ask your doctor.
+Your doctor will explain how to use Donopa, how it works, and what effects it may cause.
+If you are in doubt, ask your doctor.

-Donopa is normally inhaled through a face mask connected to a special valve, which means that you will have full control of the gas flow according to your own breathing.
+Normally, Donopa is inhaled through a facial mask connected to a special valve, which means you will have full control over the gas flow based on your own breathing.
 The valve will only be open during breathing.
 Donopa can also be administered through a nasal mask.

-Regardless of the mask you use, you must breathe at a normal intensity through the mask.
+Regardless of the mask used, you should breathe with normal intensity in the mask.

-Once you have finished using Donopa, you must rest and wait until you feel mentally recovered.
+Once you finish using Donopa, you should rest and wait until you feel mentally recovered.

 Safety Precautions